vijayanandrp/Python-File-Monitor-with-Scheduler/README.md

 # File-Monitor-with-Scheduler
 Demonstrated a simple framework to monitor the new files at the scheduled interval period.

+* Run the program and drop the new files @ this location [/data/input/] Once the file path is retrieved, you can do the rest.

 * TO ENABLE SCHEDULE AND CONFIGURE TIMINGS [/data/etc/config.json]
 ```JSON